floybix/floybix.github.io/_posts/2014-09-29-temporal-pooling-of-isolated-sequences.md

 If we see a sequence starting from the second element, it will activate some of these pooling cells but not the ones which are normally activated on the first element.
-It seems to me that these original pooling cells should be reactived somehow from observing later parts of the sequence.
+It seems to me that these original pooling cells should be reactivated somehow from observing later parts of the sequence.
 [I have raised this question before](http://lists.numenta.org/pipermail/nupic-theory_lists.numenta.org/2014-August/001138.html).
 One way this could work is by lateral activation between temporal